 Minn.
 Stat.
-Section RELIEF ASSOCIATIONS Yes No Workpaper Reference Part I. Special Fund/General Fund (For All Relief Associations) (Continued) reasonable and necessary expenses of officers, board of trustees or their designees, actually paid and incurred; premiums on fiduciary liability insurance and official bonds for officers, members of the board of trustees, and employees of the relief association; and 7. salaries of administrative personnel?
-F. Were all other expenses paid from the general fund? § 424A.06 1.
-In the case of a volunteer firefighter's relief association, were disbursements from the general fund made for a purpose authorized by the association's articles of incorporation or bylaws? § 69.80 G. If an expense is related to purposes of both funds, were the expenses properly allocated to each fund based on the benefits derived by such fund? § 356A.06 Part II.
-Investments (Short List) § 356A.06, subd.
-6 The following securities are proper investments for relief associations with assets with a book value of \$1,000,000 or less and which do not use: a registered or licensed investment advisor to invest at least 60 percent of its assets (book value); - the State Board of Investment (SBI) to invest at least 60 percent of its assets (book value); or - a combination of a registered or licensed investment advisor and the SBI for at least 75 percent of its assets (book value).
+Section RELIEF ASSOCIATIONS Yes No Workpaper Reference Part I. Special Fund/General Fund (For All Relief Associations) (Continued) 5. reasonable and necessary expenses of officers, board of trustees or their designees, actually paid and incurred; 6. premiums on fiduciary liability insurance and official bonds for officers, members of the board of trustees, and employees of the relief association; 7. salaries of administrative personnel; and 8. for the Minneapolis Police Relief Association, disbursements authorized by Minn.
+Stat. § 423B.07? §424A.06 F. Were all other expenses paid from the general fund? §69.80 In the case of a volunteer firefighter's relief association, were disbursements from the general fund made for a purpose authorized by the association's articles of incorporation or bylaws?
+G. If an expense is related to purposes of both funds, were the expenses properly allocated to each fund based on the benefits derived by such fund? §356A.06 Part II.
+Investments (Short List) §356A.06, subd.6 The following securities are proper investments for relief associations with assets with a book value of \$1,000,000 or less and which do not use: a registered or licensed investment advisor to invest at least 60 percent of its assets (book value); - the State Board of Investment (SBI) to invest at least 60 percent of its assets (book value); or - a combination of a registered or licensed investment advisor and the SBI for at least 75 percent of its assets (book value).
 For relief associations that meet the above criteria, the following investments are permitted.
-For relief associations that do not meet the above criteria, go to Part III, infra.
+For relief associations that do not meet the above criteria, go to Part III, infra .
 A. Certificates of Deposit If the fund invested in certificates of deposit, were they issued by financial institutions insured by the Federal Deposit Insurance Corporation (FDIC), or the National Credit Union Administration (NCUA), or are fully collateralized by pledged marketable securities pursuant to Minn.
 Stat. § 118A.03?
-B. Savings Accounts If the fund placed money in a savings account with a financial institution, was it fully insured by FDIC/NCUA?
+Corporation (FDIC), or the National Credit Union Administration (NCUA), or are fully collateralized by pledged marketable